lenworthrose/music-app/README.md

 # music-app

 muZak is a music player for Android.
-The strength of muZak is the degree of control it allows over the Playing Now playlist, a playlist which is dynamically generated based on the tracks that have been selected for playback.
+It allows playback of content located on your device, and renders content from the device's MediaStore.

+muZak centers around a dynamically generated Playing Now playlist.
+You can view this playlist from the Playing Now page, and while browsing your music library you can add tracks to this list.
+From the Playing Now page you can edit the Playing Now playlist, using a combination of drag-and-drop and swipe to delete.

 ## Installation